thlorenz/FSharpSpec/README.markdown

 </pre>
 ###Tons of more features
- Further more FSharpSpec has support for dealing with exceptions, string and list queries and more, as explained in the more detailed documentation (further down).
+ Further more FSharpSpec has support for dealing with exceptions, string and list queries and more, as explained in the more detailed documentation.

-Sold?
+###Sold?
 Read on ...

 ## Getting Started with FSharpSpec